gnolang/gno/benchmarking/README.md

   `go build -tags "benchmarkingstorage benchmarkingops" gno.land/cmd/gnoland`

   2. Run the node in the production environment.
-It will dump benchmark data to a benchmark.bin file.
+It will dump benchmark data to a benchmarks.bin file.

   3. call the realm contracts at `gno.land/r/x/benchmark/opcodes` and `gno.land/r/x/benchmark/storage`